Palm Oil

 Palm oil production has grown to meet rising demands for vegetable oils

-Palm oil production has increased rapidly over the past 50 years.
-In 1970, the world was producing only 2 million tonnes.
-This is now 35 times higher: in 2018 the world produced 71 million tonnes.
+Palm oil production has increased rapidly since the 1960s.
+Between 1970 and 2020, the world’s production of palm oil increased by about 40 times.
+Global production went from only 2 million tonnes to around 80 million tonnes.
 The change in global production is shown in the chart.3

-The story of palm oil is less about it as an isolated commodity, but more about the story of the rising demand for vegetable oils.
-Palm oil is a very productive crop; as we will see later, it produces 36% of the world’s oil, but uses less than 9% of croplands devoted to oil production.
-It has therefore been a natural choice to meet this demand.
+The story of palm oil is less about it as an isolated commodity and more about the rising demand for vegetable oils.
+Palm oil is a very productive crop; as we will see later, it produces over a third of the world’s oil but uses less than a tenth of croplands devoted to oil production.
+It has, therefore, been a natural choice to meet this demand.

-Why has the market for palm oil – and vegetable oils more broadly – increased so rapidly?
+Why has the market for palm and vegetable oils more broadly increased so rapidly?
 What is it used for?

-Palm oil is a versatile product which is used in a range of products across the world:
+Palm oil is very versatile and is used in a range of products across the world:

 Where is palm oil grown?

 Oil palm is a tropical plant species.
-It thrives on high rainfall, adequate sunlight and humid conditions – this means the best growing areas are along a narrow band around the equator.4 Palm oil is therefore grown in many countries across Africa, South America, and Southeast Asia.
-In the map we see the distribution of production across the world.
+It thrives on high rainfall, adequate sunlight, and humid conditions – this means the best growing areas are around the equator.4 Palm oil is therefore grown in many countries across Africa, South America, and Southeast Asia.
+In the map, we see the distribution of production across the world.

-In the chart we see the production of the palm oil plant across a number of countries.
-Other producers include Thailand, Colombia, Nigeria, Guatemala, and Ecuador.
+In the chart, we see the production of the palm oil plant across a number of countries.
+Other producers include Thailand, Colombia, and Nigeria.
 As we’d expect, all of these countries lie along the zone of ‘optimal conditions’ around the equator.

 How has land use for palm oil changed over time?